Find Cheap Auto Insurance Quotes in Your Area

 Most insurance policies offer a basic tradeoff between the deductible and the premium: higher deductibles mean less coverage and lower premiums, while lower deductibles mean better protection but higher monthly charges.
 The deductible is the out-of-pocket maximum that an insured customer must pay before insurance kicks in.

 The amount of your insurance deductible is up to you to decide, based on your priorities.
 If you're retired and want to reduce your monthly premium, picking a higher deductible will help.
-However, keep in mind that a higher deductible means taking more risk onto your own shoulders.
+However, keep in mind that a higher deductible means taking on more risk.

 6. Compare quotes